In Detail: Boundary Surveys

-If we need to replace monuments, we'll prepare and file a Posting Plan within 60 days of completing the field survey.
-This is a plan filed by a land surveyor, so you won't need to hire a lawyer or notary.
+If some monuments need to be replaced, we'll prepare and file a Posting Plan within 60 days of completing the field survey.
+This plan is filed by a BCLS, so you won't need to hire a lawyer or a notary.

 A Posting Plan is a record of the official boundary markers set by a Land Surveyor, not a subdivision.
 This means that the size, area and legal description of your title don't change.
-However, a reference to the posting plan will be added to your title so the plan can easily be found in the future.
+However, the posting plan number will be noted on your title so the plan can easily be found in the future.

 When to get a Boundary Survey

-Boundary Surveys are best used when the position of the boundary is in question the subject of dispute, or when improvements (like fencing) are being placed on or near the boundary.
+Boundary Surveys are best used when the position of the boundary is in question, or when improvements (like fencing) are being placed on or near the boundary.

 If you're constructing a building which will be set back from the boundary, it's OK to get a Boundary Survey, but a Building Layout will probably be a more direct and cost-effective option.